TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtendingTca/StoringChanges/Index.rst

 There are various ways to store changes to :php:`$GLOBALS['TCA']`.
-They depend - partly - on what you are trying to achieve and - a lot - on the version of TYPO3 CMS which you are targeting.
-The TCA can only be changed from within an extension.
+They depend - partly - on what you are trying to achieve and - a lot - on the version of`TYPO3 CMS`:pn: which you are targeting.
+The `TCA`:pn: can only be changed from within an extension.